Second Set (horse): 1991: three-year-old season

 Second Set made a successful racecourse debut in a seven furlong maiden race at Newmarket Racecourse on 4 May 1991, leading from the start and winning by three and a half lengths from the Dick Hern-trained Claret.
-Three weeks later he started 8/13 favourite for the Sydney Sandon Stakes at Haydock Park.
+Three weeks later he started 8/13 favorite for the Sydney Sandon Stakes at Haydock Park.
 Dettori again sent the colt into the lead from start and won by two and a half lengths from Claret, with Arokat finishing last of the three runners.

 Second Set was moved up sharply in class to contest the Group One St James's Palace Stakes at Royal Ascot on 18 June and started the 4/1 third favourite behind Marju and the French-trained Acteur Francais.
 After being restrained by Dettori in the early stages he stayed on well in the straight and finished second, a head behind the winner Marju.
 On 31 July, Second Set was matched against older horses for the first time in the Sussex Stakes at Goodwood Racecourse.
 The filly Shadayid was made favourite ahead of Mystiko, with Second Set next in the betting on 5/1.
 The other runners included Priolo, Star of Gdansk (third in The Derby), Green Line Express (runner-up in the race for the last two years) and Sikeston (a multiple Group One winner in Italy).
 After turning into the straight in fourth place, Second Set took the lead two furlongs from the finish and stayed on well to win by one and a half lengths and a short head from Shadayid and Priolo.

 In September, Second Set started 3/1 favourite for the Queen Elizabeth II Stakes at Ascot, but finished fourth of the nine runners behind Selkirk, Kooyonga and Shadayid.
 On his final appearance of the season, the colt was sent to Churchill Downs to contest the Breeders' Cup Mile on 2 November, but made no impact, finishing twelfth of the fourteen runners behind Opening Verse.